Mug-Costanza/UGA-Calorie-Checker/README.md

 Purpose: To provide an easy and convenient way of counting calories.

 Problems that your team ran into and how your team overcame them
 - We could not get the webserver to communicate with the AI model.
+We compromised by hosting the model locally.

 APIS:
 * React for frontend